ricardojosy/stock/README.md

 # stock
-Registration of products and users to demonstrate applied knowledge in Angular, Java, Spring, Rest, Docker, RabbitMQ, SQL and some more.
+Registration of products, users and Orders (under construction).

+The purpose of this project is to showcase my abilities and demonstrate the technologies I am proficient in.

+To this project were used Java 17, Spring Boot, Spring Data, Spring Security 6, Postgres, Flyway, RabbitMQ, Docker, Rest, JUnit and Mockito.

 This project is the backend of the stock-webapp angular application with location here https://github.com/ricardojosy/stock-webapp

 # Begin